nodejs/node/doc/guides/investigating_native_memory_leak.md

 To get additional information with valgrind:

-* check out the Node.js source corresponding to the release that you want to debug.
+* Check out the Node.js source corresponding to the release that you want to debug.
 For example
 ```bash
 git clone https://github.com/nodejs/node.git